Carola is a disability advocate with many years of experience working in the disability community. She is also a

-As a writer and an advocate for people with disabilities, I have observed that disabled people have become caught up in the politically correct movement and are trying to change the way they are described and viewed by the public.
-The world is full of terms that stigmatize and stereotype people with disabilities as being helpless, heroic, inferior, childlike, or as having something seriously wrong with them.
+As a writer and an advocate for people with disabilities, I have observed that disabled people have become caught up in the politically correct movement and are trying to change how they are described and viewed by the public.
+The world is full of terms that stigmatize and stereotype people with disabilities as helpless, heroic, inferior, childlike or having something seriously wrong with them.
 Positive changes have been made in disability lingo, but sometimes, some people feel that the pursuit of political correctness may have gone too far.

 It is hard to pinpoint exactly when the politically correct movement in the disability community started, but the movement has stirred some controversy.
 We do know that at some point, some people decided that terms like “deaf” or “blind” were derogatory, negative, and should not be used.
 Alternatives have been created within the disability community and in the media.
 Some terms have been accepted by people with disabilities, and others have not.

 Even the 2013 American Press Stylebook, the Bible of most journalists, addresses correct usage of disability terminology for the first time.
 Under the term “mental illness,” the Stylebook advises writers not to mention mental illness in a story unless it is absolutely necessary.
 Writers are urged to use the correct labels for conditions such as schizophrenia and bipolar disorder, when needed.
 The Stylebook says that words like “insane,” “crazy/crazed,” “deranged,” or “nuts” should not be used unless they are part of a quote that is necessary to the story.

 As a reporter and writer about disability issues, I occasionally get feedback on the terminology I use, both positive and negative.
-Sometimes, it is difficult for me to discern the difference between the good, the bad and the downright ugly.
+Sometimes, it is difficult for me to discern the difference between the good, the bad, and the downright ugly.
 Some people do take political correctness to ridiculous extremes.
-So what words are OK to use and will be acceptable to most disabled people?
+So what words are OK to use and will be acceptable to most people with disabilities?